 For a novelist, the route to publication is frequently strange and even more frequently frustrating.
 For me, one of those frustrations has been really frustrating because I get the distinct sense that I shouldn’t even feel that way.

 The publisher I’m with (Samhain Publishing) is primarily an ebook publisher, though they do send every book over a certain wordcount to print.
 Mine falls into this category, which is fun, but what I’ve been finding less fun is the fact that the print edition of a book follows the digital edition by several months.
 So I have to wait to hold my book.
 And it’s driving me crazy.
 I was thinking about this the other day, about why it’s driving me crazy, and I realized something kind of disturbing: My own book will not feel real to me until I can hold it in my hands.
+You can visit recommended site to know about 3D printing business.

 This is digital-dualism; more, I’m privileging the physical over the digital; more, this is regarding my own work, something I created.
 I can’t seem to talk myself out of feeling this way, even though I know I should know better.